King/Federal/DeLuxe Story

 King also distributed the Beltone label which had a big hit and album by Bobby Lewis titled "Tossin' and Turnin" in 1961.

-In 1963, James Brown signed a contract with Mercury's Smash Record subsidiary, claiming his contract with King only covered his vocal performances, and that he could produce other artists and do instrumental records for Smash.
-When Brown appeared on a Smash record, Nathan filed suit to keep Brown from recording on that label.
+James Brown In 1963, James Brown signed a contract with Mercury's Smash Record subsidiary, claiming his contract with King only covered his vocal performances, and that he could produce other artists and do instrumental records for Smash.
+When Brown appeared on a Smash record doing a vocal, Nathan filed suit to keep Brown from recording on that label.
 The case wended its way though the courts, and eventually the ruling was in Syd Nathan's favor.
 James Brown then signed a new lucrative contract with King Records.
 Back at King in the summer of 1965, Brown recorded "Papa's Got a Brand New Bag."
 Nathan again hated the song, but released it, and it became Number 1 in the R&B charts and rose to Number 8 on the Hot 100.

 By the mid 1960s, the massive success of James Brown and Syd Nathan's business savvy had built King Records into the sixth largest record company in the United States.
 But Nathan's health was failing, and on March 5, 1968, he died.
 In his autobiography, James Brown said of Syd Nathan, "We fought a lot, but it was like arguments between a stern father and a headstrong son.
 He was gruff on the outside but soft on the inside, and underneath it all, he believed in me almost before anybody else did.
 We squabbled over money and business and all kinds of things, but Syd Nathan gave this poor country boy from Georgia the vehicle to do everything he'd ever dreamed of doing."

-King Records was sold in October, 1968, to Starday Records.
+Little Willie John King Records was sold in October, 1968, to Starday Records.
 The Starday-King catalog was almost immediately sold to Lin Broadcasting in Nashville, who ran the company without changing much.
 In July, 1971, Lin sold James Brown's contract to Polydor, then sold the label to a company Lieber and Stoller had set up called Tennessee Recording and Publishing.
 From 1971 to 1974, not much happened at King except the designs of the labels changed.
 Very few albums were being released and even fewer hits emerged.
-In one move, the sale of James Brown's contract, the label went from a chart force to almost a shell of its former self.
+In one move, the sale of James Brown's contract, the label went from a chart force to a shell of its former self.

-King entered into the album market early, releasing over 60 albums in the 10-inch format from 1952 into 1955.
+Freddy King King entered into the album market early, releasing over 60 albums in the 10-inch format from 1952 into 1955.
 The initial King album numbering system is confusing.
 The first three numbers represent the list price of the album; for example King 295-1 had a list price of $2.95.
 The problem with this system was that when the list price changed, the album number changed.
 In the following discography, we've tried to list the initial number as released, although some of these albums had different numbers when the price changed.
 This system continued into the 12-inch 500 series, which had a 395 prefix (indicating a $3.95 list price).
 We believe that King 395-532 was the last album to have the price designation as part of the album number until, amazingly enough, TRP resurrected the practice in the mid 1970s.

-When speaking of the chart success of King's albums, James Brown WAS the label.
+When speaking of the chart success of King's albums, James Brown eventually WAS the label.
 By the late 1960s, Brown seemed to be putting out an album a month, often live performances, and almost all of them making the album charts.
 Because Brown recorded the same songs so many times, we have tried to indicate which version appeared on various albums.
 We have attempted to do this by assigning a "version number" chronologically as they were issued.
 Usually, version 1 is the same as appears on a single, but not always.
 Because some versions appeared only on 45s, or on Brown's Smash label albums, not every version number for a given song appears in the King album discography.
 We have also tried to list the playing time of the tracks on Brown's albums (as given on the records themselves), so collectors will have a better chance of identifying reissued versions on CD or other vinyl.

-Because many of the King albums were pressed in such small quantities, King was able to make changes in the covers often.
+Hank Ballard Because many of the King albums were pressed in such small quantities, King was able to make changes in the covers often.
 We have tried to document these changes where known, but we're sure that there were many that we didn't know about.
 We would appreciate additions and corrections in this area.

 This discography was developed using our record collections, Schwann Catalogs from 1953 to 1980, a Phonolog from 1963, the American Record Label Directory and Dating Guide, 1940-1959 by Galen Gart, Sound of the City by Charlie Gillett, James Brown, the Godfather of Soul by James Brown with Bruce Tucker, and the Discography of King Records by Michael Ruppli (which was the source of artists and titles of unissued records).

 We would appreciate any additions or corrections to this discography.
 Just send them to us via e-mail.
 Both Sides Now Publications is an information web page.
 We are not a catalog, nor can we provide the records listed below.
 We have no association with King Records, which is currently owned by Gusto.
 Should you want to contact Gusto, or should you be interested in acquiring albums listed in this discography (which are all out of print), we suggest you see our Frequently Asked Questions page and Follow the instructions found there.
-This story and discography are copyright 1998, 1999 by Mike Callahan.
+This story and discography are copyright 1998, 1999, 2012 by Mike Callahan.

 On to King Album Discography, Part 2 (1956-1958) 500-599